 I don't play a ton of classical music over the holidays but am always grateful to hear it at relatives' homes.
 It's just so beautiful.
-And classical Christmas music is less distracting than some other genres when the opportunity for conversation with normally distant loved ones is at a premium.
+And classical Christmas music is less distracting than some other genres when the opportunity for conversation with normally distant loved ones is at a premium. ("No screeching about Frosty," as one reviewer wryly put it.)
 The collection delivers over 2 hours of music, including the divine voices of Placido Domingo, Luciano Pavarotti and the Mormon Tabernacle Choir.

 Christmas in the Country

 Seeing Willie Nelson at a recent outdoor summer concert -- talk about crossing numerous genres; wow! -- inspired me to want more country-tinged holiday music in the home library.
 Besides Willie, this one also features greats like Tammy Wynette, Tanya Tucker, Johnny Cash & Merle Haggard.

 This is my favorite of the "Maybe This Christmas" compilation series.
 An indie-rock crowdpleaser that's not too obscure and retains more of a holiday "feel" than some edgier indie collections do.
 Get through the slight creepiness of Polyphonic Spree covering John and Yoko's "Happy Xmas (War is Over)" and you'll be rewarded by Death Cab for Cutie's tuneful take on "Christmas (Baby Please Come Home)."
 Maybe a controversial pick, lol, but I even included this in my list of 10 best Christmas albums.